JohnONeillGMIT/IrisProject2018/README.md

 First, let’s look at scatterplots of all pairs of attributes.
 This can be helpful to spot structured relationships between input variables".

+The use of Data Analysis tools available provide many advantages Python modules provide a speedy method of completing complex mathematical computations and outputting not only deatial historical data but also provides a means to recommend/take further action based on new inputs.

   Sp